PrymceQ/PIDNet_deployOnCustomDatasets_/README.md

 4. Made a cheat sheet to facilitate a quick start!!!

-# How to train PIDNet for a customed datasets.
+# :blue_heart:How to train PIDNet for a customed datasets.

 > Here, we use pidnet-small to make an example.
 You need to change these settings one by one: